pluf/core/docs/db/expressions.rst

     // Produces: where :a between time_from and time_to

-Yet another curious use for the DSQL library is if you have certain object in your ORM implementing :php:class:`Expressionable` interface.
+Yet another curious use for the Pluf DB library is if you have certain object in your ORM implementing :php:class:`Expressionable` interface.
 Then you can also use it within expressions::